Accounting (ACC)

 Credit Hours: 2.00 Total Contact Hours: 2.00 Lecture Hours: 2.00

 Studies the various laws that relate to payroll including FLSA, FICA, Unemployment Compensation and federal, state and local withholding tax.
-Students will learn to calculate wages and withholding as well as complete the appropriate federal and state forms.
-In addition, they will complete the necessary employer records and apply payroll accounting concepts to microcomputer application.
+Students will learn to calculate wages and withholdings as well as complete the appropriate federal and state forms.
+In addition, they will complete the necessary employer records and apply payroll accounting concepts to real-world scenarios.

 Prerequisites: ACC 1010.